Background & Authority

 A "State of Emergency" does not have to exist or be declared to activate RACES/aRES.
 Every effort is made to use the organization's resources as frequently as possible to maintain both personnel and equipment in a continuing state of readiness and proficiency.
 Any responsible government official may request RACES/ARES to assist in a special communication need.

-The primary RACES/ARES station is located within the Cape May County Emergency Management Communications Center (EMCC), Cape May Court House, NJ.
-RACES/ARES operates over 20 additional stations throughout the County, located in various Municipal EOCs, Fire Depts., Police Stations, and private homes.
+The primary RACES/ARES station is located within the Cape May County Office Of Emergency Management, Yorktown Road in the Cape May County Airport Complex.
+RACES/ARES operates over 20 additional stations throughout the County, located in various Municipal EOCs, Fire Depts., Nursing Facilities, Woodbine Developmental Center and private homes.
 These stations provide communications to the County EOC, Area EOCs, and between municipalities during a disaster.
 These stations are managed by a RACES/ARES Operator under the direction of the RO/EC or ARO or AEC

 How is RACES/ARES Activated?